mlewisno-oberlin/python-labs/lab03/README.txt

-Lab03 and lab05 both requires the use of a picture class.
+Lab03 requires the use of a picture class.
 So make sure

 you get the picture.py file in this folder before starting the lab.